Create ZIP Files Online Free — No Upload, No Account

 Why Create ZIP Files in the Browser?

 Most people reach for WinZip or 7-Zip out of habit, but for everyday file compression tasks those apps are overkill.
-A browser-based tool handles the common cases — bundling files before emailing, compressing a batch of images, packaging source code — without requiring an installation, admin rights, or an account.
+A browser-based tool handles the common cases — bundling files before emailing, compressing a batch of documents, packaging source code — without requiring an installation, admin rights, or an account.

 How to Create a ZIP File Online — Step by Step

-- Open the ZIP Compressor tool.
+- Open the ZIP Compressor tool

 - Drag your files onto the dropzone, or click Browse to select them from your file picker.
-You can add as many files as your browser's memory allows.
+You can add as many files as your browser's memory allows

 - Click Create ZIP.
-Compression runs instantly in your browser.
+Compression runs instantly in your browser

 - Click Download to save

-archive.zipto your device.
+archive.zipto your device

 Choosing the Right Compression Level

-| Level | Best for | Size reduction | Speed |
+| Level | Best for | Size reduction | Speed | CPU usage |

 |---|---|---|---|